 - Golfing: Tee off at one of Agadir's golf courses, such as Golf du Soleil or Golf de l'Ocean, for a relaxing day outdoors.

-Best Ways To Travel
+Best Ways to Travel in Morocco

 By Train: